 Children are expected to read at home for twenty minutes on a minimum of five days a week.
 They should record what they have read in their home reading records which should be signed by parents/carers at least once a week.
 Teachers check these records regularly.

-Children are provided with books matched to their current reading level (colour banded books).
+Children are provided with books matched to their current individual reading level.
 In EYFS and KS1 children are provided with two books and each book should be read twice that week in order to build fluency.

 Ready, Steady, Read!